Blog header image: Understanding Brand Guidelines article.

 3. Train people how to use them

-On top of all that, create a brand identity kit to share across the organization and with external partners.
+You should also create a brand identity kit to share across the organization and with external partners.
 Include your brand guidelines, the most business-critical visual assets, and information on how to use them.
 This gives your teams and partners across the globe (or the hall) easy access to the right logos, approved color palettes, and typography styles.
 Put the resources into shaping a comprehensive brand identity kit and doing it right.
 It’s well worth the long-term return you’ll see in brand consistency.

 4. Plan for growth and change